hhandoko/http4s-graal/README.md

 Alternatively:
   1. Run `./scripts/graal/bin/setup.sh` to download and setup Graal.
   1. Run `./scripts/graal/bin/dist.sh` to create a native image distribution under the `/dist` directory.

-  1. Run `./scripts/graal/bin/build.sh` to create a local Docker container with the running application:
+## Docker Images

+Several Dockerfiles have been provided to allow project compilation and packaging, targeting multiple runtime environments.
+It utilises multi-stage Docker builds, so no other dependency is required apart from Docker itself.
+All containers by default will be accessible at port 9080, e.g. [`localhost:9080`](http://localhost:9080).

+Run `./scripts/graal/bin/build.sh -i <image>` where image is one of the following:

-     - [`localhost:9080`](http://localhost:9080) http4s + Azul Zulu 8
+  - `zulu8` (default) Azul Zulu 8 on Ubuntu 18.04
+  - `zulu11` Azul Zulu 11 on Ubuntu 18.04
+  - `graal` GraalVM on Oracle Linux 7 (slim)
+  - `native` Graal + Substrate native image on Oracle Linux 7 (slim)

-_NOTE: http4s Docker container will be constrained to 1 CPU and 4GB of memory._
+_NOTE: http4s Docker containers will be constrained to 1 CPU and 4GB of memory._

 ## Container Management and Monitoring